jbu5105/Towards_album_artwork_generation_based_on_audio/README.md

 Keywords: Generative models, Generative Adversarial Networks (GAN), Image generation, Album cover

+## Archives
+* dataset:
+* gans:
+*

 ## Contents
 In this README we show the different contents and experiments you can find in the repository:

 1. Dataset.
-We provide a multimodal dataset prepocessed and gathered for this specific task
+We provide a multimodal dataset prepocessed and gathered for this specific task.
 1. Preliminary experiments:
     1. Image reconstruction techiniques analysis
     1. Album artwork generation
 1. Album artwork generation based on audio

 ## Dataset
 To study album cover generation based on audio features we need: